Don’t Do These 35 Things If You Want to Sell Your House

 Given the high stakes of real estate, a buyer doesn’t want to be the only one interested in a house.
 By pricing your property on the lower end of the value range, you could stimulate interest among more than one buyer and create a herd mentality.
 Also, if you’re under the gun to sell quickly, this would be a good option.

-Don’t Forget to Price it to be Found in Real Estate Searches
+Don’t Price Your Home So That it Doesn’t Show Up in Real Estate Searches

-Most buyers tell their agent they want a three-bedroom home in a certain neighborhood under $500K (or some other dollar amount).
-Their real estate agent may then set up an automated buyer search in their local database for properties under $500K.
-But if a home is listed at $510K, that buyer will miss it.
-So, if your list price is higher out of the gates, you may miss a segment of buyers.
+Most buyers tell their real estate agent they want a three-bedroom home in a certain neighborhood under $500,000 or some other dollar amount.
+Their agent may set up an automated buyer search in their local database for properties under $500,000.
+But if a home is listed at $510,000, that buyer will miss it.
+So if your list price is higher out of the gate, you may miss a segment of buyers.

-While this scenario happens frequently, many savvy agents will set up search parameters for their buyers to include properties listed a little bit more above their price ceiling.
-Knowing how flexible home prices can be, buyers should be made aware of properties that could be a good match for them, even if those homes are above (but within reasonable range of) what they want to pay.
-Often times the buyer can offer under the list price, or the property will get reduced.
+While this scenario happens frequently, many savvy agents will set up search parameters to include properties listed just above a buyer’s price ceiling.
+Given how flexible home prices can be, buyers should be aware of properties that could be a good match for them, even if they’re slightly more than what they prefer to pay.
+Often times the buyer can offer less than list price, or the property will get reduced.

 It’s best to keep the seller far in the background, if not entirely invisible.
-That’s why we have sellers remove all their personal stuff (such as photos, diplomas, and such) from their homes and decorate in neutral colors.
+That’s why Realtors have sellers remove all their personal stuff (photos, diplomas and such) from their homes and decorate in neutral colors.

 The goal is to showcase the property, not the seller, and to appeal to as wide an audience as possible.
 Getting quirky with your asking price counteracts this tried-and-true strategy.

-Sometimes, sellers have high expectations about their property’s appeal and they want to ask top dollar for it, even if their agent doesn’t believe they’ll get it.
-Or perhaps another agent they talked to planted a high price tag in their mind.
+Sometimes, sellers overestimate their property’s appeal and want to ask top dollar for it, even if their agent doesn’t believe they’ll get it.
+Or perhaps another agent planted a high price tag in their mind.
+Aim high if you must, but set deadlines for lowering the price if necessary, and have parameters in mind for how low you’ll go.

 According to Zillow, the asking price of a home should be within 10 percent of the average sold price in your neighborhood.
-Look for home sales in the past three months.
-Appraisers only look at comparable homes sold in the last three months.
+Look for home sales in the past three months, especially since appraisers only look at comparable from the last 90 days.

 Don’t Forget to Compare Square Footage